MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [Pathısuncserver](/windows/desktop/api/shlwapi/nf-shlwapi-pathisuncservera) Ayrıntılar için.
+Ayrıntılar için bkz.
+[Pathisuncserver](/windows/win32/api/shlwapi/nf-shlwapi-pathisuncserverw) .

-## <a name="isuncservershare"></a> ATLPath::IsUNCServerShare
+## <a name="isuncservershare"></a>ATLPath:: ısuncservershare

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [Pathısuncservershare](/windows/desktop/api/shlwapi/nf-shlwapi-pathisuncserversharea).
+Bu işlev [Pathisuncservershare](/windows/win32/api/shlwapi/nf-shlwapi-pathisuncserversharew)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi